abir-taheer/async-rate-limit/README.md

 # async-rate-limit

 Queue setup for limiting things like api calls and other asynchronous tasks like api calls that may take unpredictable amounts of time.
+Works with TypeScript.

 ## Usage: